MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Move-CsUser.md

 **PRE-REQUISITES steps for** [Office 365 operated by 21Vianet](/microsoft-365/admin/services-in-china/services-in-china?view=o365-21vianet)
 - Install or update the Microsoft Teams PowerShell module to version 5.2.0 or later
-- Run Set-TeamsEnvironmentConfig -TeamsEnvironmentName TeamsChina
+- Run Set-TeamsEnvironmentConfig -TeamsEnvironmentName TeamsChina.

 Above command needs to be run once per machine(SFB on-prem FE machine, admin toolbox) where move-csuser is triggered in China environment.
 For more information, refer to [Set-TeamsEnvironmentConfig](https://learn.microsoft.com/en-us/powershell/module/teams/set-teamsenvironmentconfig?view=teams-ps)